UT-VisionMotionDecision/PLDAPS/README.md

 - and should add a cell of structs to p.conditions that that holds the changes in parameters from therse defaults for _each_trial_

 note: in later versions, p.conditions might actually only hold information about certain conditions and another field the info of what conditions to use in each trial.
-note: since the screen is already created basic screen parameters like the backgound color must be defined before the p.run is called.
+note: since the screen is already created, basic screen parameters like the backgound color must be defined before the p.run is called.

 %% pldaps.runTrial
 unless another function is specified in the parameters as the